Guest Post: Diabetes Is A Part Of Who We Are

 I believe we must embrace diabetes - as it is a part of who we are.

-I don’t think I would change a thing about my life as being diagnosed diabetic.
+I don’t think I would change a thing about my life.
 I would rather cure cancer than diabetes.
 I think that is much worse, at least I can control my diabetes.

 If You Would Like Your Journey Featured: